 For many in the UK, offline services are associated with long queues and complicated roundabouts.

-When the first motorways opened, the Ministry of Transport never ruled out the option of building services at a junction, but usually gave way to concerns about traffic at the junction.
+When the first motorways opened, the Ministry of Transport never ruled out the option of building service areas at a junction, but usually gave way to concerns about traffic at the junction.
 They also made a point that as most motorway roundabouts were built above the motorway, to bring a service station up to that level would require a significant investment (at the time, the Ministry paid for all the roads within service stations).

-In 2008, the Highways Agency put a stop to this, by saying no more services should be built at junctions unless there is no other option available.
+In 2008, the Highways Agency put a stop to this, by saying no more service areas should be built at junctions unless there is no other option available.
 In 2013, their wording was weakened, and they simply said that if there were two otherwise identical proposals, they would prefer the online option.

 This lists motorway services recognised by Transport Infrastructure Ireland only.